Squash

 Mutabile Zucchini – 50 days.
 Cylindrical deep green fruits are easy to pick due to the plant structure & almost total lack of thorns.
 The open, vase shaped plants yield consistently as the powdery mildew resistant plants stay healthy much longer.
 Excellent OP variety!

-Winter Pepos:
+Winter Pepo:

 Sweet REBA Acorn – 90 days.
 REBA stands for Resistant Early Bush Acorn.
 One of the sweetest acorns, flesh dry and substantial.
 Despite compact bush habit, heavy yields of 1–1½ lb fruit…25 squash from four plants.